leto/writing/misc/lydia_book.md

 Very often, you will write tests once, but then totally refactor your implementation or even rewrite it from scratch.
-Tests often outlive the code they originally tested, i.e.  once set of tests can be used no matter how many times your code is refactored.
+Tests often outlive the code they originally tested, i.e.  one set of tests can be used no matter how many times your code is refactored.
 They are actually the litmus test that allows you to throw away an old implementation and say "this newer implementation has a much better design and passes our test suite."
 I have seen this happen many